FIV and Hemobartonella

 The relation of M. haemofelis to FIV has been a subject of some disagreement; an association with FeLV is more broadly recognized.
 A 2006 Swiss study found that retroviral infections generally (including FeLV and FIV) did not increase the prevalence of infection, and noted that retroviral infection was similarly prevalent in healthy and ill cats found positive for these mycoplasmas .
 Another 2006 article published in Veterinary Microbiology found no meaningful difference in the blood chemistries of FIV+ and FIV- cats deliberately infected with M. haemofelis .
 The Marvistavet site associates M. haemofelis only with FeLV and claims (without source citation) that FIV does not enhance the severity of hemotropic mycoplasma infection .

 The preponderance of opinion, however, points to an association.
 HIV, it should be noted, has a strong association with the human-infecting counterpart of M haemofelis.
 Antech lists an association with FIV infection .
 A 2004 review calls it a pathogen in conjunction with retroviruses, FIV as well as FeLV, a connection stated again in a 2007 German study .
 Another review for the 27th WSAVA Congress states that concurrent infection with FeLV, FIP, and FIV will worsen the anemic state .
-Recent studies in the U.S., Brazil , and New Zealand have all found a marked statistical correlation of mycoplasma infection and FIV.
+Recent studies in the U.S., Brazil , New Zealand , and Portugal [12a] have all found a marked statistical correlation of mycoplasma infection and FIV.
 A 2012 study concludes that "Chronic FIV infection appears to modify the acute phase response to feline haemotropic mycoplasmas" [20, Korman].